Ezep02/Drive-picker-files-tool/README.md

 # 2. You must create a new API KEY from google cloud credentials:
     https://console.cloud.google.com/apis/credentials?project=daring-charmer-412915

-# 3. As the previous step, you must create a Oauth client id:
+# 3. As the previous step, you must create an Oauth client id:
     https://console.cloud.google.com/apis/credentials/oauthclient?previousPage=%2Fapis%2Fcredentials%3Fproject%3Ddaring-charmer-412915&project=daring-charmer-412915

     #How to do this: